philbertshea/tp/docs/UserGuide.md

 ### Deleting student(s): `del`
 Deletes the specified student(s) from the currently displayed list.

-⚠️ Important: The INDEX refers to the position in the currently displayed list, not the overall index in the address book.
+Note: The INDEX refers to the position in the currently displayed list, not the overall index in the address book.
 For example, if you used the search command before, index 1 refers to the first student in the filtered list.

 #### 1. Delete a single student